June-Jepkurui-png/plp-webtechnologies-classroom-july2025-july-2025-javascript-events-and-basic-interactivity-javascrip/README.md

-# 🧠 Assignment: Interactive Web Pages with JavaScript
+# 🧠 Assignment: Interactive Web Pages with JavaScript.

 Welcome to the exciting world of interactivity!
 This assignment is all about **making your web pages feel alive**.
 You’ll learn how to respond to user actions, build engaging components, and validate form input—without reloading the page.
 This is where JavaScript gets fun, practical, and powerful. 🚀